cmhollins2022/Fundamentals/Intro-into-Programming.md

 **STRINGS**

 **Strings** are another way of saying text.
 Anything enclosed by quotation marks is denoted as a string.
+* Using **concatenation**, we a can add strings together, and even include other data types like integers (and even arithmetic functions) within them.

 ## What are Variables?
 ## How do we Manipulate Variables?